saikatpaul09/FindFalcon/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm i`
-this installs all dependenciesd which you can see in your package.json file
+This installs all dependencies which you can see in your package.json file